geraldclark/DashboardManager/README.md

 Dashboard Manager
 ================
+This is a module loadable plugin for use with SugarCRM.

 The 'InstallerPackage' directory contains the files for the actual installer zip.
 To create an installer, you will need to zip the contents of this directory excluding the base 'InstallerPackage' directory.